Potassium hydrogen phthalate

 Potassium hydrogen phthalate, often called simply KHP, is an acidic salt compound.
-It forms white powder, colorless crystals, a colorless solution, and an ionic solid that is the monopotassium salt of phthalic acid.
+It is the monopotassium salt of phthalic acid which forms a white powder, colorless crystals, and a colorless aqueous solution.
 KHP is slightly acidic, and it is often used as a primary standard for acid–base titrations because it is solid and air-stable, making it easy to weigh accurately.
 It is not hygroscopic.
 It is also used as a primary standard for calibrating pH meters because, besides the properties just mentioned, its pH in solution is very stable.
 It also serves as a thermal standard in thermogravimetric analysis.